et508/Erenshor.LootManager/README.md

 ## Add Blacklist Items Directly From Inventory
 - Add items to the Blacklist just by placing them in the "Blacklist" inventory slot.

+## Send Items to Bank Directly From Inventory
+- Send items to the bank just by placing them in the "Bank" inventory slot.
+  - This will follow any banklist rules you have set.
+  - Able to toggle banklist addition on or off.